 Radio operation needed power, so an engine house was built a short distance from the radio shack on the top of Wireless Hill.
 This was known as ‘De Dion House’, as the engine that drove the generator was a French water-cooled De Dion-Bouton.
 The De Dion engine was the world’s first internal combustion engine to be manufactured in large numbers from 1895, and set the design standards for the first motorcycle and car engines.

-1913: At the end of the year, the station taken over by the Australian Government meteorological service, from the Mawson Antarctic Expedition.
+At the end of the year, the station was taken over by the Australian Government meteorological service, from the Mawson Antarctic Expedition.

-2016: The Australian Government announces it will close the permanent Macquarie Island research station, then reverses that decision a few days later following protests from scientists and Tasmanian politicians.
+The Australian Government announced it would close the permanent Macquarie Island research station, then reversed that decision a few days later following protests from scientists and Tasmanian politicians.